Bile acid: Regulation of synthesis

 As surfactants or detergents, bile acids are potentially toxic to cells, and so their concentrations are tightly regulated.
 Activation of FXR in the liver inhibits synthesis of bile acids, and is one mechanism of feedback control when bile acid levels are too high.
 Secondly, FXR activation by bile acids during absorption in the intestine increases transcription and synthesis of FGF19, which then inhibits bile acid synthesis in the liver.

 Metabolic functions

 Emerging evidence associates FXR activation with alterations in triglyceride metabolism, glucose metabolism, and liver growth.

-Other interactions
+Bile acids are cofactors of membrane NAPE-PLD

 Bile acids bind to some other proteins in addition to their hormone receptors (FXR and TGR5) and their transporters.
-Among these protein targets, the enzyme N-acyl phosphatidylethanolamine-specific phospholipase D (NAPE-PLD) generates bioactive lipid amides (e.g. the endogenous cannabinoid anandamide) that play important roles in several physiological pathways including stress and pain responses, appetite, and lifespan.
-NAPE-PLD orchestrates a direct cross-talk between lipid amide signals and bile acid physiology.
+Among these protein targets, the membrane enzyme N-acyl phosphatidylethanolamine-specific phospholipase D (NAPE-PLD) of the endocannabinoid system.
+Bile acids are essential confactors for the biogenesis of lipid signaling amides (e.g., Anandamide, Palmitoylethanolamide, Oleoylethanolamide) mediated by NAPE-PLD.
+These lipid molecules (e.g. the endogenous cannabinoid anandamide) have important roles in several physiological pathways including stress and pain responses, appetite, and lifespan.
+NAPE-PLD thus facilitates crosstalk between bile acids signals and lipid amide signals.
+The interaction between enzyme and bile acids stabilizes the protein dimer, promoting its association to membrane phospholipids and the key role of NAPE-PLD in antihypertensive therapy and neurovascular protection.